flyingxiang/mrsd_v1/README.md

 ## Technologies
 -   OpenLayers library is used to interact with base maps.
 -   Map tiles and aerial image tiles are served from the free MapQuest-OSM source.
--   MRSD structure and algorithm is implemented from scratch.
+-   MRSD structure and algorithm is implemented from scratch based on a Quadtree structure.